 INTRODUCTION

-In traditional system of medicine practitioners use barks, leaves, nuts, fruit juices and roots to treat diverse ailments with relative success before the advent of allopathic medicines.
+In traditional system of medicine, practitioners use barks, leaves, nuts, fruit juices and roots to treat diverse ailments with relative success before the advent of allopathic medicines.
 This practice gradually waned with the development of synthetic drugs; however, there has been resurgence in the use of herbal medicines all over the world including sub-Saharan Africa1.

 Herbal medicines are readily available in health shops hence the increase in their use, either alone or in combination with allopathic medicines1.
 Herbal bitters are usually poly-herbal liquid preparations which contain bitter herbs.
 There are other dosage forms, like capsules, tablets and tinctures which have been labelled by their manufacturers as bitters which may be beneficial but not completely harmless2.